In This Article

 Yeast Infections and Probiotics

 Probiotics have been questioned as an effective method for the prevention and treatment of yeast infections.
-Research has shown some benefit in the prevention of recurring yeast infections in women, but more research needs to be done.
+Research has shown some benefit of probiotics to prevent yeast infections in women, but more research needs to be done.

 Most studies targeting this topic are of low quality, but they do show effectiveness with probiotic supplementation as an adjuvant therapy to conventional medication in the treatment of yeast infections.

-Some research also suggests that a combination of yogurt and honey directly applied to the vagina could be as clinically significant compared to conventional medicine with alleviating yeast infections in pregnant women.
+Some research also suggests that a combination of yoghurt and honey directly applied to the vagina could be as clinically significant as conventional medicine in alleviating yeast infections in pregnant women.

 Best Probiotic for Men

 Gender differences in probiotic-related research are not cited as often as they should be.
 However, there is evidence to support probiotic use in health incidences commonly experienced by men.